-All Other Costs Please note that the information gathered by this item is self-reported, will not be audited, Some costs included in this item may not be allowable in the current reporting period but v Enter Total Unallowable Expenses for the contracts listed in Step 3a for this specific cost report 0.00
+All Other Costs Please note that the information gathered by this item is self-reported, will not be audited, is for informational purposes only and will not be used in the rate determination process.
+Some costs included in this item may not be allowable in the current reporting period but will be reported as allowable in future years.
+Enter Total Unallowable Expenses for the contracts listed in Step 3a for this specific cost report 0.00